 Located on the eastern bank of the Nile River in modern-day Luxor, construction began 4,000 years ago and continued until the Romans took control 2,000 later, though every Egyptian ruler who built at Karnak left their own architectural signature.
 Also known by the ancient Egyptians as Ipet-isu, or ‘most select of places’, Karnak remained a place of pilgrimage for two millennia.

 The Great Hypostyle Hall

-Karnak has many significant structures, but probably the most amazing is the Great Hypostyle Hall, built by Seti just west of the main sanctuary.
+Karnak has many significant structures that can be seen in all best Egypt tours, but probably the most amazing is the Great Hypostyle Hall, built by Seti just west of the main sanctuary.
 The great hall contains 134 columns, and though you may have seen them in images, it’s difficult to appreciate their sheer size without witnessing them in person.
 The largest twelve of the columns soar skywards seventy feet, each adorned with intricate carvings commemorating significant moments in Egyptian history.
 On the hall’s outer walls are scenes of Seti and his successor, Ramesses II, defeating enemies from Libya, Syria and the Canaan.